alexpareto/blog/_posts/2020-09-13-choosing-tech-stack.markdown

 published: true
 ---

-The best tech stack for a startup is the one that lets your team be the most productive.
+The best tech stack for a startup is the one that lets our team be the most productive.
 We get a lot of things with productivity: we can ship more, find product market fit faster, avoid running out of runway, and be happier.

 So what’s the framework for choosing a tech stack that we can be productive with?
 After spending some time thinking about the common themes in past choices, I came up with a framework to use when making these decisions.
 It's detailed below (and is still evolving).